lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This approach has also been successfully applied to other crops, such as the ground cherry, an orphan crop related to tomatoes.
 Using knowledge gained from tomato genomics, researchers were able to gene-edit ground cherry, enhancing its yield and making it more suitable for agriculture [@Lemmon2018a].
-These examples highlight the power of genomic insights and gene-editing technologies to domesticate new crops rapidly, while preserving genetic diversity and enhancing resilience.
+These examples highlight the power of genomic insights and gene-editing technologies to rapidly domesticate new crops while preserving genetic diversity and enhancing resilience.

 For novel crops like _Azolla_, these technologies offer a pathway to overcome its current limitations.
 However, _Azolla_ researchers currently lack the extensive genomic resources available for crops like tomato.
 Moreover, robust gene-editing protocols have yet to be established for _Azolla_ and its symbionts.
-Still, with continued research into its genomics and reproduction, the domestication of _Azolla_ could follow a similar trajectory, transforming it into a valuable crop for sustainable agriculture. [@Schluepmann2022]
+Still, with continued research into its genomics and reproduction, the domestication of _Azolla_ could follow a similar trajectory, transforming it into a valuable crop for sustainable agriculture [@Schluepmann2022].

 Establishing a gene-editing protocol for _Azolla_ would not only facilitate its domestication but also provide a powerful tool for functional genomics in ferns.
 Although growing gene-edited crops remains controversial, these techniques are invaluable for understanding gene function and improving crop traits.
 With its genome sequenced and the potential for genetic modification, _Azolla_ is well-positioned to become a model organism among non-seed plants.

 In summary, while the road to _Azolla_ domestication is still long, the application of genomics and gene-editing technologies offers a promising future.
-As research progresses, these tools could help _Azolla_ realize its full potential as a sustainable crop, tailored to meet the challenges of modern agriculture.
+As research progresses, these tools could help _Azolla_ realise its full potential as a sustainable crop, tailored to meet the challenges of modern agriculture.

 <!--
 High-throughput sequencing and advanced computational tools allow breeders and researchers to dissect the genetic basis of complex traits, enabling more efficient selection and breeding strategies